-(a) Classification and subsequent measurement
+a) Classification and subsequent measurement

-All recognised financial assets are classified as either financial assets at amortised cost, at FVOCI or at FVPL.
-The company has no financial assets recognised at FVOCI or FVPL.
+All recognised financial assets are classified as either financial assets at amortised cost, FVOCI or FVPL.
+The company currently has no financial assets classified as either FVOCI or FVPL.

 Financial assets at amortised cost

 Financial assets that meet the following conditions are classified as 'financial assets at amortised cost':